2024 Solar Incentives Guide for Havelock, NC - Tax Credits & Rebates

 Next Steps for Installing Solar in Havelock

-The large number of solar incentives available has helped tremendously increase the nationwide adoption of solar energy over the last 15 years.
-You may receive solar incentives from the federal government, the North Carolina government or from your local utility company.
-It is a good idea to talk to your local Havelock solar installation company for more information about these incentives and to ensure that you're getting the most money possible for your solar panels.
+Solar incentives can come from your local utility company, the federal government or the North Carolina government.
+The large number of available solar incentives has facilitated the nationwide growth of solar energy use in the last 15 years.
+We recommend talking to your local Havelock solar installation company to learn more about these incentives and to ensure that you're getting the most money possible for your solar system.

 EcoWatch's Havelock, NC Solar Incentives FAQs

-You should plan to talk to the company that installed your solar panels – or get in touch with a local Havelock solar installer — to learn about which incentives you may qualify for.
-If your system was installed after January 1, 2022, you likely qualify for the recently increased 30% tax credit under the Inflation Reduction Act.
+You should plan to talk to a representative from the company that installed your solar panels – or reach out to a local Havelock solar installer — to clarify which incentives you might qualify for.
+If your solar panels were installed after January 1, 2022, you likely qualify for the recently increased 30% tax credit under the Inflation Reduction Act.
 Solar systems installed between 2006 and 2021 may qualify for a tax credit of 26-30%.

-To learn about the best solar panel installation companies near you, read our article on Havelock's best solar panel companies.
+To learn about the best solar panel installation companies near you, take a look at our article on the top solar companies in Havelock.

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.